Which plans include this feature?

 Site NavigationBack to top

 Expedition comes with two default menus: Header and Footer.
 The footer in this theme is limited to two columns.
-You will find detailed information on how to configure these menus in our Site Builder Navigation Guide.
+Detailed information on configuring these menus is in our Site Builder Navigation Guide.
 In the header, along with your navigation, Expedition also features Cart and Search links.
-The cart link will display the number of items or products that have been added to your cart and act as the link customers will use to check out.
-The optional search link, which we looked at earlier, will open the search bar, just below the header, providing customers with the opportunity to search your inventory by date.
+The cart link will display the number of items or products added to your cart and act as the link customers will use to check out.
+The optional search link we looked at earlier will open the search bar just below the header, allowing customers to search your inventory by date.

 Social Media IntegrationBack to top